 There are multiple ways to fix Generic PnP Monitor not detected problem on Windows 11 and 10.
 Some of the working solutions are mentioned above.
 To sum up, you need to fix any possible driver-related issue, reinstall or update the graphics driver, verify the cable and monitor, etc.

 Let’s assume that you have been using one monitor and now installing another one to make it a dual monitor setup.
 However, due to some unknown reasons, your second monitor is not being detected at all.
 In this situation, you have to check whether Device Manager is showing the second Generic PnP Monitor or not.
 Depending upon the result, you can follow the following solutions.

 Fix Generic PnP Monitor not detected problem on Windows 11/10

 To Generic PnP Monitor not detected problem on Windows 11/10, follow these steps:

 - Fix Generic PnP Monitor driver issue

-- Reinstall/Update graphics driver
+- Reinstall/Update the graphics driver